 Where do we go from there?

 - Migrating to Backdrop: Backdrop is a fork of Drupal7 which provides a few usability improvements, is actively maintained and also supports CiviCRM.
 This can be a good option if you liked Drupal7 and don't like Drupal8.
 There is still an upgrade path, but it's relatively minor compared to Drupal8.
+However, it does share some of the disadvantages of Drupal7: there are few developers, and the underlying technology is old.

 - Migrating to WordPress: Start a new website from scratch, then re-attach CiviCRM.
 WordPress is obviously well-known, easy to host (always supports the latest PHP version), easy to find agencies/developers that support WordPress.

 Drupal8 is still Drupal.
 There is no upgrade path for Views and Webform from Drupal7 to Drupal8, but upgrading the theme is fairly easy (if using a common theme, such as Bootstrap).
 Hopefully you don't need a million different views, or you can simplify them, and rebuild them fairly quickly.
 Get rid of all the duct tape (custom views for random tweaks or workarounds).
 The Drupal8 migration module does work pretty well for migrating the basic content and users.
 Unfortunately it's also difficult to find Drupal8 developers, and I have to admit that Drupal "core" code can be very cryptic at times.
 I really appreciate that it's "standard" PHP (with Symfony and Composer), but Drupal folks strongly insists on making everything an Entity which really just complicates things.
-That said, since we don't use Drupal very much, the core features are well tested and most hurdles were easy to overcome.
+That said, since we do not use Drupal very much, the core features are well tested and most hurdles were easy to overcome.
 I just can't say I'm a "Drupal developer" anymore.

 If you do use Drupal8, I recommend using Gutenberg.
 It's the basic WordPress content editor for Drupal8.
 Yes, that sounds a bit crazy, but it works well.
 It also avoid ending up with crazy-complicated sites in Drupal that have 50 fields for a simple node, or using the Drupal8 layout builders which are overly complex.
 CiviCRM users who enjoy Mosaico will probably enjoy Gutenberg.